wizardamigos/app/curriculum/lesson024/description.en.md

 ---
 {
-  "title": "Code Combat",
+  "title": "Code Combat (Kithgard Mastery)", "duration": "8:17"
-  "duration": "2:56"
 }
 ---

-In this game you will learn how to build fences and fire traps.
+Prepare for a challenging loop.
+You have to decide whether to attack, collect or talk.